kavia-common/uppuveli-beach-mobile-application-19886-20864/Database/README.md

 ## 7) Security Note

-Do not commit your actual `.env` file to source control.
+- Do not commit your actual `.env` file to source control.
 Use `.env.example` as a template and keep secrets in your local `.env` or your deployment platform’s secret manager.
+- Replace placeholder bcrypt hashes in seed.sql with secure hashes during provisioning.